codeforamerica/bizport/README.md

 ### Starting the Application
 You should now be able to boot the application by running `bundle exec rails server` or simply `bundle exec rails s`.
 Visit `localhost:3000` to verify that everything is working.
 The homepage uses a blend of code and database content to render, and so is a fairly complete test that everything is set up correctly.

+# Application Architecture

+## Request Routing and Rendering

+As with all Rails apps, `config/routes.rb` defines the way that routes are initially dispatched to controllers.
+Routes are read from top to bottom, with the first match taking precedence, and routes further down the file having lower priority.
+In BizPort, `routes.rb` contains a few types of routes:
+- "Static" routes that serve `haml` templates, managed by the StaticController.
+In spite of the name, these pages may still contain some dynamic content.
+- CMS routes (e.g. `comfy_route :cms_admin, path: '/cms'`), which delegates to the CMS for individual page lookups
+- Devise routes (e.g. `devise_for :users`), which delegate to the `devise` gem for user accounts/authentication/etc.
+- API routes (e.g. `put '/checklist'`), which provide an interface for front-end libs like React to modify DB records.

+### Static Routes
+These routes call StaticController, which will look for a template with the same name as the controller method called.
+I.e. a request for `static#home` will cause it to look for `home.haml`.

+### CMS Routes
+These paths are defined by creating pages in the CMS.
+Note that the CMS routes are placed near the bottom of `routes.rb` so that any named routes above will take precedence over CMS content.

+### Devise Routes
+Devise defines a set of default controllers for most things you'll want to do with users, signup, and login.
+In most cases, therefore, declaring `devise_for :users` to load the default routes is sufficient.
+Refer to the Devise docs for instructions overriding routes and controllers.

+### API Routes
+Serving as endpoints for the React portions of the site (`/profile` page at this point), these routes are *approximately* RESTful, but are probably ripe for some rearchitecting as the app grows and matures.

+## Page Rendering

+### Root Layout
+By Rails convention, all pages inherit by default from the site's master layout, `views/layouts/application.haml`.
+Consequently, this layout includes components present on every page like the sidebar, analytics code, and `<head>` `<meta>` tags.
+Child templates (i.e. pages that use this layout) are rendered at the `= yield` statement.

+### CMS Layouts
+The CMS has the ability to manage layouts as content (rather than code), but can also use code-based layouts, and include template partials inside CMS pages.
+All CMS pages *must* inherit from a root code-based layout - in BizPort, this is always `application.rb`.

+For any given CMS page, the path of template/layout inheritance can be traced by the following steps:
+1. In the CMS Pages editing interface, look at the "Layout" property for the page
+1. In the CMS Layouts editing interface, find the relevant layout.
+If the layout has a "Parent Layout", go to that parent layout and repeat this step.
+1. When you find a layout that does not have a "Parent Layout" value, look at the "App Layout" value.
+This is the name of the `html.haml` file in the codebase that is serving as the root layout.
+N.B.: As of `comfortable_mexican_sofa` `1.12.9`, this file *must* contain `html` in the file extension in order for the CMS to recognize it.
+This appears to be a bug, and is tracked in https://github.com/comfy/comfortable-mexican-sofa/issues/734

+Code-based partials can be included in pages with a special tag that the CMS provides: `{{ cms:partial:shared/partial_name:param_1:param_2 }}`.
+While it's possible to pass arguments to partials, these arguments cannot be named, and are simply called `param_1` and `param_2`.
+As a result, partials like `shared/_checklist.haml` often use the pattern `- category ||= param_1` at the top of the file to name these params when they're passed in from the CMS.
+More documentation on these types of CMS tags is available in the gem's wiki.

+## Structured Content
+Some parts of the application - the checklists and profile page in particular - rely on custom-structured content like checklists and form fields.
+This content is managed outside of the CMS, and can be viewed and edited via the ActiveAdmin interface at `/admin`.

+### Checklist Items

+### Glossary Items

+## React
+In order to allow users to edit their checklist and notebook on their Profile page without refreshing the page on each save, BizPort uses a front-end MVC framework, React, to make calls to an API for each user edit.
+React was chosen because, at time of writing (October 2016), it had a strong user base, was likely to continue to be supported for the next several years, provided an easy way to pre-render the page on the server (which helps with accessibility, slow internet connections, etc.), and seemed like a generally way to write modular JS.

+## Devise
+User accounts (signup and login) are managed with Devise, which is the most-used Ruby authentication gem.
+So far, the app only uses the email/password form of authentication, but modules are available for all manner of OAuth connections like Facebook and Twitter.

 # CMS Editing Instructions

+## Overview

+### Logging In
+To log in to the CMS, first visit `/admin` and enter your username and password.
+If you're already able to view the "dashboard" (should have a couple of graphs/charts on it) at `/admin`, then you're logged in!
+Once you're in, change the URL to `/cms` to get to the CMS editing view.

 ## CMS Content Type Examples